 - The additional battery holder to go to 9fps is way overpriced and needs the D5 batteries (and quickloader btw … ) – might come down in price soon but basically the investment to get these additionally 2fps is a bit too heavy.
 The Vello kit is much cheaper: http://www.dslrbodies.com/cameras/camera-blogs/the-d850-blog/

-Overall so far I believe this is – maybe – the package for the next 3-4 years or so – I can see me working with this camera now for a while – having two of these bodies in my Pelicase will feel pretty much prepared for everything that comes down the road – since my D800 bodies are in the near 200k exposure count and have seen lots of salty water this is the needed upgrade.
-Movie modes and silent shooting mode, the huge buffer and speed of the camera together with Megapixels and very good AF precision with f2.8 pro lenses for stills make this the big evergreen for Nikon but ergonomically not everything is shiny: I am constantly missing some details of my D800’s ergonomically but … the equipment we use changes.
+Overall so far I believe this is the package for the next 3-4 years or so – I can see me working with this camera now for a while – having two of these bodies in my Pelicase will feel pretty much prepared for everything that comes down the road – since my D800 bodies are in the near 200k exposure count and have seen lots of salty water this is the needed upgrade.
+Movie modes and silent shooting mode, the huge buffer and speed of the camera together with Megapixels and very good AF precision with f2.8 pro lenses for stills makes this the big evergreen for Nikon but ergonomically not everything is shiny: I am constantly missing some details of my D800’s ergonomically but … the equipment we use changes.
 Be prepared to do a very costly upgrade to the card game (and battery collection as it seems … ).
 CF and old SDHC cards wont make it (no CF card slot).
 Add 600 Euro to have your card space covered with the right speed if you do sports.
-Have an eye on the freeze-issue.
-This has to be fixed – but I guess it will be a problem that is fixed with a replacement body??? (see above) or with a firmware update eventually.
-Right now this problem is not fixed.
-Makes me also a bit more hesitating when it comes to giving advice on buying used DSLRs – these tricky random problems are hard to find/verify.
+The freeze problem seems to be fixed with firmware 1.03!
+So I edited some sections of this review.

 Some good sources for information about the D850 – in no specific order (but I like Thom Hogans analysis – he is usually spot on and his (printed) ebooks fill my shelves):